Drive sales on autopilot with ecommerce-focused features

 What is email open rate?

-The email open rate is a key email marketing metric that indicates the percentage of recipients who open an email out of the total number it was sent to.
+An email open rate is a key email marketing metric that indicates the percentage of recipients who open an email out of the total number sent.

 For example, an email open rate of 35% means 35 out of 100 subscribers opened your email.

-Although email open rates alone cannot indicate email marketing success, understanding this metric is crucial for business owners and marketers for the following reasons:
+Although email open rates alone don’t measure email marketing success, understanding this metric is crucial for business owners and marketers for the following reasons:

-• Open rates indicate which email format performs the best with your subscribers.
+- Open rates indicate which email format performs best with your subscribers

-• A low email open rate could affect email sender reputation and eventually impact deliverability.
+- A low email open rate can hurt email sender’s reputation and eventually affect deliverability

 How to calculate email open rate?

-To calculate the email open rate, simply divide the number who opened your email by the total number it was sent to.
-This is the formula:
+To calculate the email marketing open rate, simply divide the number of people who opened your email by the total number to which it was sent to.
+Here’s the formula:

 Email open rate = (Number of subscribers who opened the email / Total number of recipients) x 100